Public Works Department

 - The RV Dump Station will reopen for the 2025 season on Saturday, March 15th.

-- Spring Clean Up week begins April 21st, watch for future announcements.
+- Spring Clean-Up week begins April 21st!

-Lead & Copper Pipe Inventory:
+- Lead & Copper Pipe Inventory:

-- Be sure to follow our City of Livingston, Public Works Department Facebook page for continuous updates.
+Be sure to follow our City of Livingston, Public Works Department Facebook page for continuous updates.

 Other frequently asked questions: